Dudley Canal: Development

-Dudley Tunnel was popular with tourists and was mentioned in guides to Dudley Castle written by The Rev. Luke Booker in 1825 and W. Harris in 1845.
+Dudley Tunnel was popular with tourists and was mentioned in guides to Dudley Castle written by the Rev. Luke Booker in 1825 and W. Harris in 1845.
 There were complaints that the tunnel was often blocked by unattended limestone boats but this problem seems to have been resolved by 1799 although there is no mention of how this was achieved.
 The tunnel was also affected by subsidence from local coal mining and was regularly closed to allow repairs to be made.
 Working a loaded boat through the tunnel took about 4 hours and this caused congestion.
 Various ways were considered to alleviate this, including rope haulage in 1840, but the cost of £6,000 was deemed to be too expensive.
 Subsidence in the Lapal tunnel was worse and it was closed twice in 1801 and for four months in 1805.

 Incentives to aid passage through the Lapal Tunnel began in 1820.
 Any boat carrying over 15 tons could claim one shilling and sixpence (7.5p) for hiring extra leggers.
 This was increased to three shillings (15p) in 1829 providing the boat was carrying 18 tons.
 In 1841, the superintendent of the canal, Thomas Brewin, devised a scheme which used a steam pumping engine and stop locks at either end of the tunnel to create a flow which assisted the movement of the boats.
 This proved successful for it continued to be used until 1914 and Brewin was awarded plate worth £50 in recognition of his contribution.
 In 1838, a 400 yd cut was made at Lodge Farm to divert the canal and make room for a storage reservoir and pumping engine and the short Withymoor branch was built in 1842.

 In 1813, the Birmingham Canal had suggested amalgamation with the Dudley Canal as a way to prevent continued reductions in tolls but no action was taken.
 In 1845, with a number of railway schemes threatening the profitability of the canal, a new approach from the Birmingham Canal Navigations was viewed more favourably and a merger was agreed on 8 October 1845.
-An Act of Parliament to authorise it was obtained in the following year and the Dudley Canal ceased to be an independent concern on 27 July 1846.
+An act of Parliament to authorise it, the Birmingham and Dudley Canal Consolidation Act 1846 (9 & 10 Vict. c. cclxix), was obtained in the following year and the Dudley Canal ceased to be an independent concern on 27 July 1846.